-The Difference Between Filter Paper And Chromatography
+The Difference Between Filter Paper and Chromatography

 This property permits the separation of mixed liquid and solid substances.
-What’s more, the filter paper is a kind of filter tool commonly used in chemical laboratories.
-It is usually round in shape and made of cotton fiber.
-In addition, paper chromatography is based on filter paper as an inert support.
+What’s more, filter paper is a kind of filter tool commonly used in chemical laboratories.
+It is usually filter paper disc and made of cotton fiber.
+In addition, chromatography filter paper is based on filter paper as an inert support.
 Because the cotton fiber in filter paper has a good affinity for water, 20 micron filter paper can absorb about 22% of the water, and 6~7% of the water in the form of hydrogen bond and cellulose hydroxyl, in general conditions more difficult to remove.
 Compared with the affinity with water, the cotton fiber in filter paper has a weaker affinity with organic solvents.

 When the mobile phase of the organic solvent passes through the sample, the water, and the organic phase will be continuously distributed, and then with the mobile phase constantly moving, the material of various components will be continuously redistributed, further separating and purifying the material.
 This use of filter paper is common in chemical laboratories.
 Both water and alcohol can be filtered.

-Filtration and filter paper chromatography are two completely different concepts.
-Filter paper is actually a sieve, but its hole is relatively small, on the packaging box of filter paper have instructions, the size of the aperture.
+Filter paper chromatography and filter paper are two completely different concepts.
+Filter paper is actually a sieve, but its hole is relatively small, on the packaging box of filter paper has instructions, the size of the aperture.
 Generally use a medium-hole filter paper.

 Chromatography is actually a method to diffuse different substances in the solution in the separation, generally speaking, because different substances on the filter paper diffusion rate are not the same, with the passage of time, to different parts of the filter paper.